alexbarksdale/ReactPractice/NOTES.md

 # React Refs (DOM)

--   Create refs in the constructor, assign them to instance variables, then pass to a JSX element as a prop
+-   Create refs in the constructor, assign them to instance variables, then pass to a compo

 # Anchor Tags in React === BAD

--   Using href sends a response with a .html file, the browser then dumps the old HTML file it was showing which includes all of the React/Redux state data
+-   Using href sends a compo
+    HTML file it was showing which includes all of the React/Redux state data

 # Router

 -   BrowserRouter: Uses everything after the TLD | localhost:3000/example
--   HashRouter: Uses everything after a # as the path | localhost:3000/#/example
+-   HashRouter: Uses everything after a compo
 -   MemoryRouter: Doesn't use the URL to track navigation | localhost:3000/